MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Get-started.md

 [**Settings**](../use/settings.md) enable you to customize system defaults and privacy settings.
 You must be an admin to access the Settings page.

 **Page settings** for both the Explore and Solutions pages (open on the right side) enables you to change the date range, how to group measured employees, and the filter for active, inactive, or all employees.
+By default, the Explore and Solutions pages are filtered to show active employees only.
 Active employees are those who sent at least one email during the set date range (the aggregated time period set for the query or solution).

 ![Page settings](../Images/WpA/Overview/page-settings.png)